-The Department included a public comment period for the 2009 MG9 from February 17 through March 19, 2009 for the original MG9.
-No comments were received.
+The Department issued Revision 1 to MG9 on April 1, 2014 to restructure the conditions and appearance of the permit from the previous MG9 permit in order to improve user accessibility and compliance.
 The Department included a public comment period from April 3 through May 3, 2013 for MG9 Rev 1, as required by 18 AAC 50.542(d).
 The comment period was extended to May, 24 2013 after requests were received by the Department from Permittees.
 The Department received 17 comments from Colaska, Inc., three comments from Brad Quade at Anchorage Sand & Gravel Co., In., 14 comments from Shawn Crouse at Granite Construction Company, and 11 comments from other parties.
+The Department's response to these comments are available in the Response to Comments document for the MG9 Rev. 1.